Transaction Speed, Security, Fees, and Options

 Here is a list from blockchain.info regarding the total monthly transaction fees of the recent transfer period:

 There are many transaction options when it comes to transferring BTC.
-As the days go by, bitcoins are becoming more common and acceptable.
+As the days go by, bitcoin are becoming more common and acceptable.
 This is ensuring their value as a currency.